 Cognitive psychology is a branch of psychology that deals with the cognitive mental processes of an individual.
 It is a study of how people perceive, learn, remember, and think about information.

-Thus, a cognitive psychologist may study how individuals perceive different shapes, why they remember some facts and forget the others.
+Thus, a cognitive psychologist may study how individuals perceive different shapes, and why they remember some facts and forget others.
 Further, a cognitive psychologist may also study how individuals learn the language.

 Besides this, there are a host of everyday experiences that are of theoretical interest to cognitive psychologists.
 These include:

 Thus, we can say that Cognitive Psychology is the study of the human mind.
 Furthermore, you can answer the following questions using Cognitive Psychology why do: